saumyatalwani/hostel-allotment-frontend/README.md

 ## Creation of `.env` File

-The `.env` file in the project contains sensitive information such as database credentials and secret keys.
+The `.env` file in the project contains some crucial variables for the functioning of the program.
 You should include the following variables in your env file:

 ```js